abeidahmed/dotfiles/README.md

 # Personal Dotfiles

-Feel free to borrow whatever you'd like from it.
+Feel free to borrow whatever you like.

 ## Installation